Structural Straightening On Tesla Vehicles: UPDATE

 "The electronic measuring systems listed in Optional Electronic Measuring Systems can be used for damage analysis but are not a substitute for component fixturing during structural repair."

-Parts replacement will be determined by the material specific repair recommendations provided in General Repair Guidelines ➤ Body Structure Material And Allowed Operations and by following vehicle-specific repair procedures.
+Parts replacement is determined by the material-specific repair recommendations provided in General Repair Guidelines ➤ Body Structure Material And Allowed Operations and by following vehicle-specific repair procedures.
 The repair procedures are broken into general areas of the vehicle:

 • Front Inner Panels